caseycas/gitcproc/README.md

 Updated soon...

 #Upcoming Features
--Handling of deleted functions
+* Handling of deleted functions
--Automated download of repositories from Github and log creation -Better authorship recording (author + committer) -Output of line contents and not just counts of lines changed.
+* Automated download of repositories from Github and log creation
+* Better authorship recording (author + committer)
+* Output of line contents and not just counts of lines changed.
-...
+* ...